melody-sylvestre/mars-rovers/README.md

     ]
   }
   ```
 * **Some instructions could not be executed because some rovers would have gone over the edge of the plateau.**

-    The rover that would have fallen off a cliff stays at its initial position.
+    The rovers that would fall off a cliff stay at their initial position.
 The other rovers move normally.

   Input
   ```